bbinet/delta-rpi/README.md

 # Delta RPI M8A RS485 simulator

-Thanks to the https://github.com/lvzon/soliviamonitor/ project which helped in the protocol understanding and crc checking algorithm.
+Thanks to the https://github.com/lvzon/soliviamonitor/ project which has provided the crc checking code and a little shell-script that will put a device into raw-mode and will undefine all special control characters on the specified device, e.g.: `./unset_serial_ctrlchars.sh /dev/ttyRPC0`

 ## Usage